 The utility parameters of the individual specific variable 'Price expectation' are significantly positive for all PHI alternatives.
-Taking into account that the reference farmer, first, expects no changes in the wheat price, second, evaluates the alternative 'Managed markting' as significantly negative compared to the 'Cash contract' and third, is indifferent to the other alternatives, one can conclude: If a farmer's individual price expectation is below the actual price level in the choice-set, he/she has ceteris paribus a preference for using PHIs in the form of a 'Forward contract', a 'Futures contract' and/or a 'Futures-options contract' instead of a 'Cash contract'.
-If, however, his/her individual price expectation is above the actual price level of the choice set, he/she would prefer a 'Cash contract' over using a PHI.
+Taking into account that the reference farmer, first, expects no changes in the wheat price, second, evaluates the alternative 'Forward contract' as significantly positive compared to the 'Cash contract' and third, is indifferent to the other alternatives, one can conclude: If a farmer's individual price expectation is below the actual spot market price level in the choice-set, he/she has ceteris paribus a preference for using PHIs instead of a 'Cash contract'.
+If, however, his/her individual price expectation is above the actual spot market price level of the choice-set, he/she would prefer a 'Cash contract' over using a PHI in the form of 'Managed marketing', a 'Futures contract' and/or a 'Futures-options contract', whereas the general preference for the 'Forward contract' diminishes.
 A Wald test confirms that the utility parameters of the variable 'Price expectation' are not significantly different for the 'Managed marketing' alternative, the 'Futures contract' and the 'Futures-options contract' at a 5% level.
 The influence of the variable 'Price expectation' on the utility of the 'Forward contract' is significantly stronger than for the other PHIs.
 In light of these results, hypothesis 1 is accepted.